The Outside Story: Where are our summer birds?

 Mornings are quiet now.
-Gone is the loud chorus of bird song outside my window that I awoke to in spring and summer.
-While we brave the cold, snow and bitter winds of winter by donning extra layers or throwing another log on the fire, most of our summer birds have departed for the warmer temperatures and abundant food of more southern latitudes.
+Gone is the loud chorus of birdsong outside my window that I awoke to in spring and summer.
+While we brave the cold, snow and bitter winds of winter by donning extra layers or throwing another log on the fire, most of our summer birds have departed for the warmer temperatures and abundant food of southern latitudes.

-The robin that pulled earthworms from our lawn in summer may now be in South Carolina, part of a nomadic flock of over a hundred robins, hopping about in the branches of holly trees, gorging on berries.
+The robin that pulled earthworms from our lawn in summer may now be in South Carolina, part of a nomadic flock of more than a hundred robins, hopping about in the branches of holly trees, gorging on berries.
 Robins adjust their diet in winter from worms and insects to mostly fruit.
-Their social behavior also changes.
+Their social behavior changes, too.
 Whereas they defend territories from other robins during breeding season, during migration and winter, robins become gregarious.
-Living in a flock provides more eyes to detect both predators and food sources.
+Living in a flock provides more eyes to detect predators and food sources.

 Although the majority of robins migrate, in recent decades, some have stayed within 60 miles of their breeding territories year-round.
 However, most of the robins present in northern New England in winter likely nested in Canada last spring.